MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 ## Required permissions service not found

-In some AAD configurations, like with with nested tenants, you may be unable to find the **PowerApps Runtime Service** and **Windows Azure Service Management API** when setting up required permissions in the previous step.
+In some AAD configurations, like with nested tenants, you may be unable to find the **PowerApps Runtime Service** and **Windows Azure Service Management API** when setting up required permissions in the previous step.
 In such a case you need to modify the application's JSON manifest directly, by clicking on **Manifest** on top of the registered app pane.
-Add the following entries under the JSON array named `requiredResourceAccess` while maintainting validity of the manifest, then click **Save**.
+Add the following entries under the JSON array named `requiredResourceAccess` while maintaining validity of the manifest, then click **Save**.

 ```javascript
     {